pzembrod/cc64/Design.md

   to use; this is needed for generating executable binary code with absolute addresses right in the one compile pass.

-##### scanner.fth
+#### scanner.fth

 The scanner splits the source code into tokens - keywords, identifies, numbers, operators and other characters.
 Its interface allows the parser to view the current token without consuming it, and to move to the next token.

-#### The parser-codegen module group
+### The parser-codegen source group

-This module group consists of 4 modules layered on top of each other.
+This module group consists of a number of source files layered on top of each other, each file or module using the service of the module underneath or, in the case of parser.fth, of the two modules underneath.
-Each module uses the service of the module underneath or, in the case of parser.fth, of the two modules underneath.
-The interfaces between the modules are extremely wide, representing entire instruction sets at increasing levels of abstraction.
+The interfaces between the modules are extremely wide, representing entire instruction sets or sets of grammar nodes.

 The interface of the overall module group, however, is very narrow.
 It consists of the parser's main entry point `compile-program`.